Table of Contents

-Around springtime each year, more varieties of mango start to creep into U.S. stores (besides the usual red and green Tommy Atkins mango you normally see).
-More mangoes means more opportunities for an enterprising dog to happen upon a scrap or two, and like any responsible pet parent, you’re probably wondering how safe they are for pets to consume.
+Around springtime each year, more mango varieties start to creep into U.S. stores (besides the usual red and green Tommy Atkins mango you normally see).
+More mangoes mean more opportunities for an enterprising dog to happen upon a scrap or two, and like any responsible pet parent, you’re probably wondering how safe they are for pets to consume.

 Mango comes in tons of varieties that have rich flavors that range from floral and spicy to creamy and sour, and they have a devoted fan base in multiple cultures.
 The brightly colored fruit has carotenoids and vitamins that are good for most of the creatures that eat them.

 Mango is fairly healthy, and Petguide.com says, “Mango is not only delicious but nutritious as well.
-This yummy exotic fruit is rich in vitamins A, B6, C, and E, and has a high content of dietary fiber.
-All of these nutrients can help support your pet’s overall health, but in all reality, relying on mango to provide any of the vital nutrients and improve your pooch’s well-being, is not something you should do.“
+This yummy exotic fruit is rich in vitamins A, B6, C, and E, and has a high dietary fiber content.
+All of these nutrients can help support your pet’s overall health, but in all reality, relying on mango to provide any of the vital nutrients and improve your pooch’s well-being is not something you should do.“

 Dogs specifically don’t have to worry much about the flesh of the mango, as this part poses no threat of poison or interaction.
 Dogster elaborates, “If you do feed your dog some mango fruit, make sure it’s peeled and serve it to your dog in moderation, in addition to presenting it without the pit.”

 - The pit: Though the pit of a mango isn’t inherently harmful or toxic, its size poses a choking hazard to overeager pups who are feasting on the fruit.
 Choking hazards aren’t always obvious, so be sure to check anything you feed a dog for pits or broken pieces of debris.